kdoore/CS2335-Gitbook/simple-spawner.md

    // Use this for initialization

     private int pauseTime;
-    private int numToSpawn; //how many to spawn?
+    public int numToSpawn=5; //how many to spawn?

     void Start ()
     {